National Security Service (Somalia)

 The National Security Service (NSS) (Hay'ada Nabadsugida Qaranka, HNQ) was the primary intelligence agency of the Somali Democratic Republic from 1970 to 1990.
-The NSS was formed as under government of Siad Barre in 1970, modelled after the KGB of the Soviet Union, and was formally dissolved in 1990 shortly before Barre's overthrow.
+The NSS was formed as the secret police under the government of Siad Barre in 1970, modelled after the KGB of the Soviet Union, and was formally dissolved in 1990 shortly before Barre's overthrow.
 In 2013, the Federal Government of Somalia re-established the NSS as the national intelligence service, renaming it the National Intelligence and Security Agency (NISA).

 Organization and structure

 The NSS was subordinate to the Interior Ministry, and led by General Ahmed Saleebaan Abdalla ("Dafle") right through the 1970s until the mid-1980s.
 Abdalla was a son-in-law of the General and a member of the Supreme Revolutionary Council (SRC).
 After that point, Abdiqasim Salad Hassan directed the agency during the closing years of the Barré regime.
 Hassan would later become a one-time President of Somalia under the Transitional National Government.

 Conceived in the Soviet model and organized with the help of the KGB, the NSS was an elite organization whose key officers maintained close links to Barré's SRC.
 It built and maintained a wide-ranging network of informers.